catarak/catarak.github.io/source/_posts/2014-12-02-web-audio-timing-tutorial.markdown

 }
 ```

 Cool, so now we can play audio.
-As soon as I figured out how to do this, the first thing I wanted to learn how to do is how to sequence audio events, because that's how you making music: you organize sounds in time.
-This is a deep, dark rabbit hole.
-On the [introduction to Web Audio tutorial](http://www.html5rocks.com/en/tutorials/webaudio/intro/), they have an example which synchronizing to the Javascript clock.
+As soon as I figured out how to do this, the first thing I wanted to learn how to do is how to sequence audio events, because that's how you make music: you organize sounds in time.
+This is a deep, deep rabbit hole.
+On the [introduction to Web Audio tutorial](http://www.html5rocks.com/en/tutorials/webaudio/intro/), they have an example which synchronizes to the Javascript clock.
 But this is bad. _Very_ bad.
 The Javascript clock is not precise, and therefore if you synchronize audio events to it, there will be noticeable latency and stuttering.
-You must synchronize to the Web Audio clock, which is a signal from an actual hardware crystal (and therefore very precise).
+You must synchronize to the Web Audio clock, which is a signal from an actual hardware crystal on your computer (and therefore very precise).

 Another problem is scheduling.
 Web Audio has no built in scheduler.
 Therefore, you have to build your own (or use a library that has one, for example, [WAAClock](https://www.npmjs.org/package/waaclock) or [SoundJS](https://github.com/CreateJS/SoundJS)).
 You also have to think how far ahead you want to schedule your audio events.
 For example, if you have the code (which is synchronized to the Javascript clock)